KBiR200/KBiR200/README.md

 - 👋 Hi, I’m @KBiR200
-- 👀 I’m interested in Python
+- 👀 I’m owrking with Python
 - 🌱 I’m currently learning C++

+Mostly working on data!!

 <!---
 KBiR200/KBiR200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.